vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-27 / Thanesar, the Pāśupata Order and the Skandapurān. a 533
+27 / Thanesar, the Pāśupata Order and the Skandapurāṇa 533

 Although, admittedly, ‘his own doctrine’ (svasiddhānta) would normally be taken to mean ‘the doctrine of/adhered to by Udbhavarāśi’, it may be signif icant to note that SPS 167.129–30 refers to the Pa˜ncārtha doctrine imparted by Lāguḍi to his disciples as ‘His own doctrine’: svasiddhānta (above, n.
 3 on p.
 527).
 Possibly the phrase ‘his own doctrine’ within this lineage was a shib boleth, a denomination signifying ‘His own doctrine’, thereby claiming that the doctrine was the only true one, revealed directly by Lord Lāguḍi himself.
-The phrase ‘an ocean for the streams of his own doctrine’ makes sense, if the ‘ocean’, i.e. the ascetic, is conceived a receptacle of the streams that make up the Pāśupata/Pa˜ncārtha tradition.
-We will come across another Pāśupata ascetic who was devoted to ‘his own doctrine’ below, (p.
+The phrase ‘an ocean for the streams of his own doctrine’ makes sense, if the ‘ocean’, i.e. the ascetic, is conceived a receptacle of the streams that make up the Pāśupata/Pa˜ncārtha traditioṇWe will come across another Pāśupata ascetic who was devoted to ‘his own doctrine’ below, (p.
 539).

 The Skandapurana and the P ¯ āśupata movement

-Vārān. asī
+Vārāṇasī

-It is obvious that the Skandapurān. a is an important source for reconstructing the history of the Pāśupata movement, a text composed during the second half of the 6th and first half of the 7th century.
-23 The holy town of Vārān. asī plays an important role in this text and its Vārān. asīmāhātmya shows detailed knowledge of the local situation.
-It is the only holy place that is eulogized in much detail and at great length.
+It is obvious that the Skandapurāṇa is an important source for reconstructing the history of the Pāśupata movement, a text composed during the second half of the 6th and first half of the 7th century.
+23 The holy town of Vārāṇasī plays an important role in this text and its Vārāṇasīmāhātmya shows detailed knowledge of the local situatioṇIt is the only holy place that is eulogized in much detail and at great length.
 24 The Māhātmya describes a ks.etra that seems to correlate with the historic situation in the late Gupta and early medieval perioḍThe sanctuary of Avimukteśvara takes centre stage.
 Around it are said to be twelve liṅgas of lesser importance (above, p.
 471; Figure 12), none of which is known from seals.

-The Skandapurān. a testifies to the establishment of a Pāśupata community of ascetics and ācāryas in Vārān. asī, who may well have been in charge of most of the sanctuaries described in the text.
-Being united in the kingdom of Kanauj by the time the SP was composed, 25 the Vārān. asī Pāśupatas entertained probably manifold relations with their brethren in Kanyakubja.
-This sectarian affilia tion may partly explain why, with the exception of Avimukteśvara, the tīrthas mentioned in the SP do not feature in other sources, before their inclusion in the Tīrthavivecanakān. ḍa of Laks.mīdhara who, by quoting the Skandapurān. a,
+The Skandapurāṇa testifies to the establishment of a Pāśupata community of ascetics and ācāryas in Vārāṇasī, who may well have been in charge of most of the sanctuaries described in the text.
+Being united in the kingdom of Kanauj by the time the SP was composed, 25 the Vārāṇasī Pāśupatas entertained probably manifold relations with their brethren in Kanyakubja.
+This sectarian affilia tion may partly explain why, with the exception of Avimukteśvara, the tīrthas mentioned in the SP do not feature in other sources, before their inclusion in the Tīrthavivecanakān. ḍa of Laks.mīdhara who, by quoting the Skandapurāṇa,

 23 Above, pp. 185 ff., p.
 469. See also Bakker 2014, 137f.

 24 See Introduction to SP II A.

-25 Being so near to their homeland in Baghelkhand, Vārān. asī may have been part of the Maukhari territories from the moment that these kings began to assert themselves in the Ga˙ngā Valley, that is during the course of the first half of the 6th century.
-The three inscriptions of the Maukhari kings were found within a circle of 220 km around Vārān. asī: in Shankarpur, 200 km SW (Harivarman), Jaunpur, 52 km NW (ascribed to ¯Iśvaravarman, but probably of ¯Iśānavarman or one of his successors), Haraha, 220 km NW (S¯uryavarman/¯Iśānavarman).
+25 Being so near to their homeland in Baghelkhand, Vārāṇasī may have been part of the Maukhari territories from the moment that these kings began to assert themselves in the Ga˙ngā Valley, that is during the course of the first half of the 6th century.
+The three inscriptions of the Maukhari kings were found within a circle of 220 km around Vārāṇasī: in Shankarpur, 200 km SW (Harivarman), Jaunpur, 52 km NW (ascribed to ¯Iśvaravarman, but probably of ¯Iśānavarman or one of his successors), Haraha, 220 km NW (S¯uryavarman/¯Iśānavarman).